SFDO-Tooling/CumulusCI/docs/tutorial.rst

 .. code-block:: console

     $ cci project info
-    Usage: cci project info [OPTIONS]
-    Error: No project configuration found.
-You can use the "project init" command to initilize the project for use with CumulusCI
+    The file cumulusci.yml was not found in the repo root.
+Are you in a CumulusCI project directory?

-As the instructions say, you can use the `cci project init` command to initialize the configuration:
+You can use the `cci project init` command to initialize the configuration:

 .. code-block:: console